Sadamu Shimomura: World War II

 Shimomura was promoted to lieutenant general in March 1939.
 He was appointed commandant of the Artillery School in August 1940, and of the Army Staff College in September 1941.
 He was given a field command in October 1942 in the form of the Japanese Thirteenth Army, a garrison force based in Shanghai and surrounding provinces primarily to deter the possible landings of the Allies of World War II in the lower Yangtze River area of east central China.

 In March 1944, Shimomura was withdrawn to the Japanese home islands and became commander of the Western District Army, another force intended to defend against Allied landings.
 However, in November 1944, he was sent back to China as commander of the North China Area Army.

 In May 1945, Shimomura was promoted to full general, and on 23 August (just after the surrender of Japan), was appointed final Army Minister under the Shidehara cabinet.
 One of the reasons for his selection was that he had never been involved in hostilities against the United States at any point in his military career.
 Shimomura was also concurrently the final Inspector-General for Military Training.
 His primary task was to oversee the demobilization of the Imperial Japanese Army.

 As with all other members of the former Japanese government, Shimomura was briefly taken into custody by the American occupation authorities from 1946 to 1947, but was released without charges filed.

+Political career

 In 1955, Shimomura was asked to help create the post-war Japan Defense Agency.
 In June 1959, he was elected to the House of Councilors in the post-war Diet of Japan for a single term with the support of the Liberal-Democratic Party.
 He ran again in the 1965 Japanese House of Councillors election, but was defeated.
 Shimomura died in a traffic accident on 25 March 1968.